10 hidden Hyper-V features you should know about!

 - The virtual machine must run Windows 10, Windows Server 2016, or a higher version.

-To use PowerShell Direct just use the Enter-PSSession or Invoke-Command cmdlets with the -VMName, -VMId or VM parameter.
+To use PowerShell Direct, you can use the Enter-PSSession or Invoke-Command cmdlets with the -VMName, -VMId or VM parameter.

 Enter-PSSession -VMName "VM01" -Credential (Get-Credential)